balazs-bamer/cpp-memory-manager/README.md

 The memory manager was originally intended to supplement the FreeRTOS memory manager for MCUs with medium to large amount of SRAM.
 Larger MCUs like STM32H7 series come with non-continuous SRAM blocks, of which only one is accessible to the FreeRTOS and the C++ runtime library.

+* C++ 14 standard
+* A minimal thread-safe memory manager for allocation but no deallocation.
 * The general memory manager provides access to these isolated regions.
 A custom class with static methods for basic `new` and `delete` functionality.
 * The long-term pool allocator provides efficient pools for STL containers to avoid the default allocator using `new` and `delete` here.
 These pools
   * use space-efficient storage for internal nodes of one or more containers with node size tailored for the contents.